Tax Guide for Film and Television

 Is there a statute of limitation for filing a claim for refund in relations to the tax credit?

-- Six months from the date of overpayment; or,
+- Six months from the date of overpayment, or

 - For payments made on a determination, six months from the date the determination became final.